vhscom/after-dark/README.md

 ## Demo & Tutorial

-Visit [Hack Cabin](https://hackcabin.com) for a production example of which the [site architecture](https://hackcabin.com/post/initial-commit/#site-architecture) can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).
+Visit [Hack Cabin](https://hackcabin.com) for a live example which can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).

 ## Features

-The following table outlines some key theme features with links to more detailed information.
+Summary of features with links to more detailed information.

 Feature | Summary
 --------|--------
-[Quick Installer](#getting-started) | One command is all you need to start creating a websiteCode .
+[Quick Installer](#getting-started) | One command is all you need to start creating a website.
-[Module System](#module-system) | Increase functionality with add-on modules designed to compliment your site.
+[Module System](#module-system) | Add functionality with prebuilt modules designed to compliment your site.
-[Display Variants](#display-variants) | Customize the look with one of six display variations.
+[Display Variants](#display-variants) | Customize the look-and-feel with one of six included display variations.
 [Fuzzy Search](#fuzzy-search) | Find indexable content anywhere on your site.
 No registration required.
 [Code Highlighter](#code-highlighter) | Instantly highlight code in over 160 languages without requiring JavaScript.
 [Post Images](#post-images) | Add graphics to your posts without touching an image editor.
 [Lazy Loading](#lazy-loading) | Boost page speed and save resources by deferring assets you define.
-[Social Flair](#social-flair) | Brag about your site and look good doing it on Twitter, Telegram and more.
+[Social Engagement](#social-engagement) | Brag about your site and look good doing it on Twitter, Telegram and more.
-[SEO](#search-optimization) | Give crawlers rich information about your site structure and content.
+[Search Optimization](#search-optimization) | Give crawlers rich information about your site structure and content.
 [Modification Dating](#modification-dating) | Recently updated content is flagged and made more discoverable to readers.
 [Index Blocking](#index-blocking) | Control what web crawlers see when they visit your site without using robots.txt.
-[Referrer Policy](#referrer-policy) | Help protect your visitors from nosy neighbors.
+[Referrer Policy](#referrer-policy) | Help protect your visitors from nosy neighbors with a simple, site-wide policy.
 [Snippets](#snippets) | Add tweets, coubs, videos and more without learning APIs or even HTML.
 [Related Content](#related-content) | Display links to relevant content below blog posts, automatically.
-[Table of Contents](#table-of-contents) | Create collapsable content summaries with smooth scroll links.
+[Table of Contents](#table-of-contents) | Create a collapsable content summary with smooth scroll links to content.

 ## Getting Started

-First [Install Hugo](https://gohugo.io/getting-started/installing) and, optionally, [elinks] on your machine.
+[Install Hugo](https://gohugo.io/getting-started/installing) and, optionally, [elinks] on your machine.
 Instructions for installing both using [Homebrew](https://brew.sh/) on macOS:

 ```shell
 brew install hugo elinks